by Craig Brelsford

-Part 5 covers our eighth and final week birding in Qinghai.
-The featured image above shows dunes and mountain in the remote back country of Wulan County, where I spent most of Week 8.
+This post covers the eighth and final week of our two-month birding expedition in Qinghai.
+The featured image above shows dunes and mountain in the remote backcountry of Wulan County, where we spent most of Week 8.

 THE FINAL WEEK